UK PM Heads To Belfast Amid Deepening EU Row - UrduPoint

 Writing in Monday's Belfast Telegraph, Johnson said that those who wanted to scrap the protocol were "focusing on the wrong thing".

 "I hope the EU's position changes," Johnson wrote.
 "If it does not, there will be a necessity to act."
-"We will set out a more detailed assessment and next steps to parliament in the coming days, once I return from discussions with the local parties.
+"We will set out a more detailed assessment and next steps to parliament in the coming days, once I return from discussions with the local parties."
+In London, Johnson's spokesman told journalists that Foreign Secretary Liz Truss would speak in parliament on Tuesday "to set out the rationale for our approach".

-" But Irish foreign minister Simon Coveney warned London against taking unilateral action, in an interview with Politico in Brussels.
+- 'Unilateral action' - Irish foreign minister Simon Coveney warned London against taking unilateral action.

+"Northern Ireland is about compromise and trying to find middle-ground positions that everybody can live with, to maintain political stability," Coveney told journalists in Brussels.

 "I intend to put it to him (Johnson) directly that he needs to stop pandering to the DUP," she told reporters last week.